 More recent Isaac Reinwand reversals can be found at https://reversespeechanalysis.org/2016/07/15/isaac-reinwand/

 Isaac Reinwald was at the campsite with the family on the day of Deorr Kunz’s disappearance.
-I have identified potential reversals from an interview with him in January 2016.
-There are quite a few.
-They will be added gradually.
+Here are some potential reversals from an interview with him in January 2016.

 1. At the end of the interview, Reinwald states that there is nothing else that he wants to add.
 The reversal can suggest that there is an indication that the child was driven away.
 The use of the pronoun ‘your’ should be noted.
 Pronoun use is important in understanding the communications of subconscious personalities.
 It is like his subconscious is addressing Vernal Kunz and Mitchell directly by using the second person pronoun, if it refers to the mother and father.

 RS: Sign your son driven

 FS: [no there’s nothing else] I would like to say.

 Sign your – noth[ing else – the [i] provides from a [y’] in the RS; sign is heard behind [ng els].

 son [noth]ing – the [th] provides a frictive/sibilant sound for the [s] in ‘son’.

 driven [no there’s] – [th] can be perceivable as [v]; the [r’s] in ‘there’s’, with its hard fricative sound, perhaps with some influence of the following [n] in the FS as a stop consonant, provides a sense of [dr] in ‘driven’.

 2. This might indicate pulling over close to the child (if ‘him’ refers to the child).
 Reinwald had been asked what he thinks could have happened.
 There are other possible reversals behind the forward speech, however, they seem less to address the topic of the case, and seem more to be mental meanderings.
 Reinwand mentions a wolf or other animal as a possibility, but where he says ‘that’s .. my .. opinion’ he continues to talk about a vehicle.